akamai/cli-terraform/README.md

 Flags:
    --tfworkpath path         Directory used to store files created when running commands. (default: current directory) --policy-json-dir path    Path location for placement of policy jsons.
-Default: same value as tfworkpath
+Default: same value as tfworkpath --schema                  Generate content of the policy using HCL instead of JSON file (default: false)
 ```

 ### Export Image and Video policy configuration.